MDelarosa1993/Clips/README.md

 ---

 ## Future Improvements
 - **The About Page**: Add a detailed explanation about the app.

 - **Testing Integration**: Implement unit and end-to-end testing using **Karma** and **Jasmine** to ensure app reliability.

 - **Performance Enhancements**: Optimize video streaming and lazy load components for a better user experience.

 - **Dark Mode**: Add a dark mode option for better accessibility.

 - **Mobile Optimization**: Improve UI responsiveness for a smoother mobile experience.

+## What I Learned
+- **Component-Based Architecture**: Learned how to structure an Angular application effectively.

+- **State Management with RxJS**: Used observables and subjects for real-time UI updates.

+- **Working with FFmpeg**: Gained experience in processing video files within an Angular app.

+- **Routing & Lazy Loading**: Implemented dynamic route management and lazy-loaded modules for better performance.

+- **Form Handling**: Improved skills in handling forms, validations, and real-time error feedback.

+- **Signals & Directives**: Learned to use Angular signals and directives effectively.

+- **Input & Output**: Gained experience working with Angular's input and output decorators for data binding.

+- **Service-Based Architecture**: Utilized services for handling business logic and shared functionality.
+Also learned how to handle authentication within an Angular application.